BelowJS provides optimised rendering and performance specifically designed for underwater photogrammetry models in VR.

 └── another_wreck.glb

-(Optional) Optimise your models
+(Recommended) Optimise your models

 Edit a few lines of HTML